Are bioidentical or natural hormones safer and more effective than hormones used in traditional hormone therapy for menopause symptoms?

 Answer From Tatnai Burnett, M.D.

-The term "natural" means the hormones in the product come from plant or animal sources.
-They're not made in a lab.
-But many of these products still need to be commercially processed to become bioidentical.
-Traditional hormone therapies don't necessarily exclude natural hormones.
-Some FDA-approved products come from plants.
-Examples include Estrace, Alora and other products that contain estrogens, and Prometrium, a natural progesterone.
+The term "natural" means the hormones in the medicine come from plant sources.
+They're not created in a lab right from the beginning.
+But many of these substances still need to be processed by a commercial lab to become bioidentical.

-Marketers of compounded bioidentical hormones say their products have certain advantages over traditional hormone therapy:
+Marketers of compounded bioidentical hormones claim their products have some advantages over traditional hormone therapy:

-- They're produced in doses and forms that differ from those in FDA-approved products.
-For many nonstandard combinations, you need to go through a compounding pharmacy.
-A compounding pharmacy is one that specializes in making medications customized for your individual needs.
-However, products from compounding pharmacies haven't been subject to the same rigorous quality assurance standards that standard commercially available hormonal preparations have to meet.
+- They're made in doses and forms that differ from those in FDA-approved medicines.
+For many medicines that come in mixes that aren't standard, you need to go through a compounding pharmacy.
+But medicines from compounding pharmacies aren't subject to the same thorough quality standards that typical commercial hormone treatments have to meet.
+So the dose and purity of a compounded bioidentical hormone medicine may vary from batch to batch.

 - They're custom-made for you, based on a test of your saliva to assess your unique hormonal needs.
-But, unfortunately, the hormone levels in your saliva don't reflect the levels in your blood or correspond to menopause symptoms.
+But the hormone levels in saliva don't reflect the levels in blood or correspond to menopause symptoms.

 With